SWUST-ICAA/wrf-gazebo-bridge/README.md

 World frame convention:

 - `+X` points east
 - `+Y` points north
 - `+Z` points up

 The plugin converts the model position in world coordinates to latitude / longitude / altitude and publishes it on `/robot_gpsfix`.

-### 2. Start Gazebo
+### 4. Start Gazebo and verify topics

-Example:
+Start your world as usual, for example:

 ```bash
 gz sim your_world.sdf
 ```

-Verify that the plugin is loaded by checking the terminal output or via ROS topics:
+Check that the plugin and wind node are working:

 ```bash
 ros2 topic echo /robot_gpsfix